jeffrafter/jeffrafter.github.io/content/blog/releasing-github-actions/index.md

 tsconfig.json
 ```

-Notice that `honk.ts` and `__tests__` are both in the root of our respository.
+Notice that `honk.ts` and `__tests__` are both in the root of our repository.
 In this case our action is not very complex, using only a single file.
 If you have a complex action which contains many modules it might make sense to to put these into a `src` or `lib` folder.

 We'll dig into each of these files.